wwillems/wwillems.github.com/_posts/2015-01-24-angular-exploration-sliding-puzzle.md

 Back in the eighties I used to be a big fan of the <a href="http://nl.wikipedia.org/wiki/De_IQ-Kwis">IQ-Kwis</a>, a quiz on Belgian television.
 The contestants had to answer knowledge questions and at the end of the show solve a word puzzle.
 Because of AngularJS gaining traction I wanted to familiarize myself with Angular by starting a little project (I decided to name the project "Swiped") implementing this word puzzle.

-But while doing so I thought it would be nice to store puzzles' high scores as well and thought of exploring some cloud technology and use mongodb, express, rest and nodejs to implement the backend.
+But while doing so I thought it would be nice to store user profiles and players' high scores and thought of exploring some cloud technology (Heroku more specifically) and use mongodb, express, rest and nodejs to implement the backend.

 Something about the word puzzle...